 On the way to the town, you can visit Goðafoss, an incredibly beautiful waterfall.
-Goðafoss’ name means ‘waterfall of the gods’, and it towers 12 metres with a width of 30 metres.
-It’s one of the most spectacular waterfalls as it falls down arch-shaped cliffs.
+Goðafoss' name means 'waterfall of the gods', and it towers 39 ft (12m) with a width of 98 ft (30m).
+It's one of the most spectacular waterfalls as it falls down arch-shaped cliffs.

 You will retire to your accommodation in Akureyri this evening.